Things to do with kids this summer in Seattle

 Playgrounds?
 We've got playgrounds — and much more!

 Are you basking in the freedom, or wondering how you'll ever fill the time?
+(Or maybe a bit of both, depending on the day?)
 Either way, here are tons of tons of ideas for keeping you and the kids busy.
 We'll add to it as summer goes on.
 Now, get out there!
 Labor Day will be here before we know it.

 Take a hike: The Union Bay Natural Area is awesome!
 Here's what you need to know about it, and what you might be able to see.
+Ditto Seward Park.
+Our expert has highlighted six nature experiences to be on the lookout for.
 Also, here's a popular list of shorter walks for the littler hikers.
 And, are you a little wary of getting outdoors with kids?
 Don't be.
 Here's a Seattle couple who will inspire you.
 And here are some great tips for if you're new to this hiking thing.
 (Hint: It's not that difficult!)

 Get sporty: Take the kids to a ballgame!
 Here's a guide to Seattle-area pro sports that you're familiar with, and some you may not be.
 If they get bored with the action at Safeco Field, there are other things to entertain them, too.
 If you haven't seen a Seattle Storm game, you should give it a try.